joebluems/SmoothedRiskTables/README.md

 ```
 Note: a neutral risk = 1.0.
 If the risk is > 1.0, that implies the good rate is higher for customers who have that product.
 The converse is true for customers who have a loan type which has a risk below 1.0. <BR>
 <BR>
-This risk doesn’t take into account loans with a very small frequency and will be 0.0 when there are no goods in the categories.
+This risk doesn’t take into account loans with a very small frequency and will be 0.0 when there are zero goods in the category.
 Smoothed risks remove these limitations.
-Calculate the smoothed risk for the loan types. <BR>
+Calculate the <b>smoothed risk</b> for the loan types. <BR>
 <BR>
 The smoothing parameter controls the amount to which risks of small categories are pulled towards the neutral risk of 1.0.
 Experiment with the parameter to find the right level for your scenario.
 In the example below, smooth=50 is used.<BR>
 <BR>
-To write a table, we need to switch to the schema you created previously.
+To write a table, we need to switch to the "risk" schema you created previously.
 Or you can specify the workspace and schema in the query.
 To set the risk as the default schema, use this command:<BR>
 ```
 0: jdbc:drill:zk=local> use dfs.risk;
 +-------+---------------------------------------+